dada-lang/dada/book/docs/dyn_tutorial/my.md

 If you prefer, you can make the move from `p` to `q` explicit by using the `give` keyword:

 ```
-class Point(our x, our y)
+class Point(x: our, y: our)

-my p = Point(22, 44)
+let p: my = Point(22, 44)
-my q = p.give
+let q: my = p.give
 #             ~~~~ this is new
 print("The point is ({p.x}, {p.y})").await
 ```

 ## Give can give more than ownership

-Earlier, we said that the `give` keywords gives *all the permissions* from one place to another.
+Earlier, we said that the `give` keywords gives _all the permissions_ from one place to another.
 That is true no matter how many or how few permissions you have.
 Right now, we're working with things we own, so `give` transfers ownership.
 As the tutorial proceeds, we're going to see ways that we can create variables with fewer permissions; using `give` on those variables will then give those fewer permissions.